-The rehabilitation of the raw sugar warehouse, which was razed down by a fire last year, is well underway and expected to be completed by end of December 2021.
+The rehabilitation of the raw sugar warehouse, which was razed down by a fire last year, is well underway and expected to be completed by end of March 2022.
 Once completed, the structure will be able to house 15,000 tonnes of raw sugar which will assist in supporting efforts to increase productivity through stable inlet of the primary raw material into production.

-the Group to supply products to TCCC franchisees in the Southern Africa region and beyond.
+The plant continued to be certified by The Coca Cola Company ("TCCC") as well as Food Safety Certification under the FSSC 22000 series.
+This enables the Group to supply products to TCCC franchisees in the Southern Africa region and beyond.